 3 hours.
-A study of theory and practice of experiential leadership in adventure and recreation education/programming.
-Leadership styles, techniques, methods, and practices will be the core subjects taught in this highly experiential class involving an outdoor lab component.
+A study of theory and practice of experiential leadership in adventure and recreation

 HHPE 384 Pharmacology in Athletic Training

 1 hour.
 An emphasis on the knowledge, skills, and values required of an athletic trainer on pharmacologic applications, including indications, contraindications, precautions, interactions, and governing regulations relevant to the treatment of injuries and illnesses of the physically active.